Nature’s Select Dog Food receives the Advisor’s second-highest tier rating of 4 stars.

 But ingredient quality by itself cannot tell the whole story.
 We still need to estimate the product’s meat content before determining a final rating.

-Excluding the Grain Free recipe, the brand features an average protein content of 26% and a mean fat level of 13%.
-Together, these figures suggest a carbohydrate content of 53% for the overall product line.
+Excluding the Grain Free Formula, the brand features an average protein content of 29% and a mean fat level of 14%.
+Together, these figures suggest a carbohydrate content of 49% for the overall product line.

-When you consider the protein-boosting effects of the peas and flaxseed, this looks like the profile of a kibble containing a moderate amount of meat.
+Even when you consider the protein-boosting effect of the peas, alfalfa meal and flaxseed, this looks like the profile of a kibble containing a moderate amount of meat.

-Nature’s Select dog food is a plant-based kibble using a moderate amount of named meat and fish meals as its main sources of animal protein, thus earning the brand 4 stars.
+Nature’s Select is a plant-based dry dog food using a moderate amount of various meat and fish meals as its main sources of animal protein, thus earning the brand 4 stars.

 A Final Word